muratk3n/thirdwave/en/README.md

 Navalny has a feel for working the media, public opinion..
-He rode the momentum after his recovery, w that Putin's Palace stuff, then his travel back to Russia, clearly with an eye towards US since the new admin talked about defending democracy..
+He rode the momentum after his recovery, w that Putin's Palace stuff, then his travel back to Russia, clearly with an eye towards US since the new admin talked about not accommodating autocrats..
 Whatever the tactics though, one cannot deny he is fighting for democracy, and willing to put his life on the line for it.

 ---